 FBT is a 49% tax payable by the company for benefits received by the employees (or directors and family members).
 This tax is separate from income tax and thus, is an extra tax the company is required to pay on top of income tax.

 So what does this mean?

-Basically, by purchasing a company car for tax savings it has resulted to the company paying FBT of 49% for the private use of the company car.
+Basically, by purchasing a company car in an attempt to make tax savings has resulted in the company paying FBT of 49% for the personal use portion of the company car.

 - Does the car purchase include GST?

 - The type of car.
 Is it designed for the principal purpose of carrying passengers?